 Case Study: Desire Gone Bad

 Mable married Biff 21 years ago.
 She desires that he love her in a particular way.
-This desire is a good, typical, and expected desire.
+This desire is a sound, typical, and expected desire.
 The problem is that Biff is self-absorbed.

 When they were dating, Biff did all the right things as far as demonstrating his love to her.
 She was convinced of his love and knew she had found the right guy.